edubruell/tidyllm/README.md

 ## Features

 - **Multiple Model Support**: Seamlessly switch between various model providers like Claude, ChatGPT, Groq or Ollama using the best of what each has to offer.
-- **Media Handling**: Extract and process text from PDF files and capture console outputs for messaging.
+- **Media Handling**: Extract and process text from PDFs and capture console outputs for messaging.
 Upload imagefiles or the last plotpane to multimodal models.
 - **Interactive Messaging History**: Manage an ongoing conversation with models, maintaining a structured history of messages and media interactions, which are automatically formatted for each API
 - **Statefull handling of rate limits:** API rate limits are handled statefully within each R Session and API functions can wait automatically for rate limits to reset
 - **Tidy Workflow**: Making use of R's functional programming features for a side-effect-free, pipeline-oriented operation style that feels natural to R users.